samantarayprasantkumar/Project-Info-Spreading/README.md

 - Probability of meeting:
 How likely is it to meet a person, that is in the intersection of Y<sub>i</sub> and Z<sub>y<sub>i</sub></sub>.
-In oder words, what is the probability to meet someone, how also knows X. So that you could tell him the news about X.
+In other words, what is the probability to meet someone, how also knows X. So that you could tell him the news about X.

 - Probability of forwarding a message: